CapricanDRJ/witchers_shakespeare/index.md

 **[Kestrelia]** *eyes bright with hope*

-Leave we the Watchers' remnants, their sorrow and their pain,
+Leave we the Witchers' remnants, their sorrow and their pain,

 A new dawn beckons forth, a future we can claim!